tabahi/bournemouth-forced-aligner/README.md

 ## ✨ Overview

 BFA is a lightning-fast Python library that extracts **phoneme-level timestamps** from audio files with millisecond precision.
-Built on the powerful [Contextless Universal Phoneme Encoder (CUPE)](https://github.com/tabahi/contexless-phonemes-CUPE), it delivers professional-grade forced alignment for speech analysis, linguistics research, and audio processing applications.
+Built on the powerful [Contextless Universal Phoneme Encoder (CUPE)](https://github.com/tabahi/contexless-phonemes-CUPE), it delivers accurate forced alignment for speech analysis, linguistics research, and audio processing applications.

 > 🎯 **Find the exact time when any phoneme is spoken** - provided you have the audio and its text.